rachayita/OpsNotes/rust/rust.md

 - `slice.chars()` produce Iterator over its characters
 - if a type implements `Display`, std lib automatically implements `std::str::ToString`

-## Mutex
+## std::sync::Mutex
+- solely about locking data in multi-threaded environment
+- provides exclusive (mut) access to its locked data
+  - even though the data has shared access
-- dynamically enforces exclusive access statically at compile time
+  - dynamically enforces exclusive access
+    - something thats usually done statically at compile time
   - even `std::cell:RefCell` does the same without supporting multiple threads
   - both are flavous of interior mutability
+- `datarace`: a bug known for reading and writing the same memory concurrently
+- `poisoned mutex`:
+  - if a thread panics while holding a mutex
+    - rust marks the mutex as poisoned
+  - any attempt to lock the subsequent poisoned mutex will get an error result

 ## async
 - traits doesnt have asynchronous methods